Random Running and Coaching Thoughts

 Innovation Starts With Coaches

 Breakthroughs in training usually happen with innovative coaches and runners who practice their craft every day.
 Scientists then study how coaches and athletes created their breakthroughs.
-Don't ever let a lack of credentials stop you.
+Never let a lack of credentials stop you.

 Take ownership of your learning and become a breakthrough coach or athlete through your own research and hard work.

-An example of a breakthrough coach is Arthur Lydiard who helped pioneer modern training decades ago.
+An example of a breakthrough coach is Arthur Lydiard, who helped pioneer modern training decades ago.
 It took many years for the exercise physiologists to catch up with Lydiard.
-Be open to new innovations in your coaching practice.
+Be open to innovations in your coaching practice.

 You're never too old to learn.
-One of my mentors is nearly 90 years old!
+One of my mentors is over 90 years old!
 I am constantly learning and challenging the status quo to see if there is a better way.
-And, there are some amazing people to learn from if you check your ego at the door.
+And there are some fantastic people to learn from if you check your ego at the door.

 Use Systems Thinking